Select Roto Brush in the toolbar (Alt/Option + W ).

 Start with one stroke that cuts across the object.
 See what Roto Brush selects from that and use as few strokes as necessary to add or remove from the selection.

-Don't draw an outline around the object.
-Draw through the middle, passing through any regions on the object that have different color or brightness.
+Avoid drawing an outline around the object.
+Instead, draw through the middle, passing through any regions on the object that have different color or brightness.

 Don't paint across edges as this can confuse the selection.